 - Ensure preparation and gain approval for an annual Tribal budgetary process and budget sufficient to pursue and meet Tribal goals, strategies, and objectives, including making any needed changes in and/or complying with associated policies, regulations, and procedures.

 - Provide oversight and general supervision to all departments by working collaboratively with 2ndlevel managers to prepare and implement operational and program budgets plans.

-- Assist staff in identifying funding resources for tribal programs and services, including capital projects and enterprises that align with the strategic direction of the BPT.
+- Assist staff in identifying and pursuing funding resources for Tribal programs and services, including capital projects and enterprises that align with the strategic direction of the BPT.

 - Oversee the planning, development, and completion of all capital projects, including land acquisition.

-- Oversee and provide guidance in managing employee performance and other personnel matters in accordance with the Employee Policy Manual, Tribal Governance Law, the Constitution of the BPT, and applicable federal laws, regulations, and guidelines.
+- Oversee and provide guidance in managing employee performance and other personnel matters in accordance with the Employee Policy Manual, Tribal Governance Law, the Constitution of the BPT, and other applicable Tribal and federal laws, regulations, and guidelines.

-- Organize and hold regular, semi-annual work sessions (or more frequently if needed) to inform and keep Council members reasonably and formally up to date on tribal strategic issues, goals, achievement, the status of projects, and other information needed to help ensure the quality of their deliberations and effectiveness of their decisions.
+- Organize and hold regular work sessions to inform and keep Council members up to date on Tribal strategic issues, goals, achievement, the status of projects, and other information needed to help ensure the quality of their deliberations and effectiveness of their decisions.